Football Shirts in the WorkplacePosted in : How do I handle it NI on 14 October 2014

 Rachel Richardson, Tughans Solicitors, Belfast writes:

 The legislation in Northern Ireland governing this issue is the Fair Employment and Treatment (NI) Order 1998.
 This legislation places obligations on an employer to take all reasonable steps to prevent harassment on the grounds of religious belief and/or political opinion.
-Harassment is defined as any unwanted conduct which has the purpose or effect of violating dignity
+Harassment is defined as any unwanted conduct which has the purpose or effect of violating dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
+In addition,

 Already a subscriber?